 The workshop will take place in central Uppsala on September 4-5, 2026.
 We are honoured to have two outstanding keynotes: Simon Jäger and Anna Salomons.
 In addition, we have already secured two exciting invited speakers: Lena Hensvik and Alexander Willén.

-We invite submissions of contributed papers.
 The program will combine a set of longer presentations with sessions of shorter, but uninterrupted, 7-minute presentations—which have been very popular in the past—alongside the keynote lectures.
-Suitable submissions focus on wages, employment, and/or inequality.
-We always make room for a set of papers on collective agreements.
+Research papers focus on wages, employment, and/or inequality, and we always make room for a set of papers on collective agreements.
 The workshop will feature a mix of junior and senior presenters.

 We will reimburse accommodation and travel within Europe for all accepted presenters, conditional on participation for the full duration of the two-day workshop.